the fp is things-to-do

 Play 18 holes in the Austrian mountains

-Play golf at nearly 150 courses in what is one of Europe’s fastest-growing golf destinations.
+Play golf at more than 150 courses in what is one of Europe's fastest-growing golf destinations.
 Settings to test your swings sway from the grounds of historic castles to alpine valleys and terraces.
-Check your putting in stand out settings such as Schloss Schonborn, known for its manor house 19th hole, and Golf Eichenheim in Kitzbuehel for views across the Kaiser Mountains.
+Check your putting in standout settings such as Schloss Schonborn, known for its manor house 19th hole, and Golf Eichenheim in Kitzbuehel for views across the Kaiser Mountains.

 Unwind with coffee and cake